-Such expenses may only include land or water based transportation (economy or coach class only) and not airfare, other transportation expenses, and lodging and subsistence necessary during periods of required travel.
+Such expenses may include airfare (economy or coach class only), other transportation expenses, and lodging and subsistence necessary during periods of required travel.
 Contractor shall receive compensation for travel expenses at current state travel reimbursement rates.

 3. BILLING PROCEDURES AND PAYMENT